 Every GVI marine conservation internship offers online leadership training and a specialisation course in marine conservation that’ll kickstart your professional development and even land you certificates from the University of Richmond.

-You’ll also receive 360-degree support (support before, during and after your internship), which makes for a much smoother internship experience.
-And from this solid foundation, you can also customise your internship experience by picking from three different internship types.
+You’ll also receive 360-degree support (before, during and after your internship), which makes for a much smoother internship experience.
+From this solid foundation, you can also customise your internship experience by picking from three different internship types.

 If you’re keen on getting involved in marine ecology work but would prefer to keep all your options open instead of specialising in one field, you can sign up for a core internship.
 But, what does a core internship look like on a day-to-day basis?